 Getting your FFL license is easier than you think.

 Getting a Federal Firearms License (FFL) is a good move.
-Depending on the FFL license type you get, you can make firearms (yes, even full-auto machine guns and silencers), you can import firearms, and you can be an FFL dealer selling weapons as well.
+Depending on the FFL license type you get, you can make firearms (yes, even full-auto machine guns and silencers), import firearms, and you can be an FFL dealer selling weapons.

 With the right steps, you can even sell them internationally.
 Yes, you can become an international arms dealer!